Tulane Home Tulane Shield logo linking to site home page

 Mental Health Abroad

-We realize that this semester or year may be a particularly challenging one as you navigate cultural shock, differences in academic expectations, or the stress of an internship or research position abroad.
 Your provider or host university may provide mental health resources to you as part of your program fee.
 Program staff can also assist you in locating mental healthcare providers within your host country if needed.
 While students do typically have access to such resources on site through their provider or host university, keep in mind these resources may differ from what you may encounter in the U.S. depending on your program as well as the host country’s culture respective to mental health.
 Before you depart, reach out to your program contact directly to ask about counseling and other services which may be available to you on-site.

-All students studying on Tulane-approved programs are required to maintain both a domestic and international health insurance policy while abroad.
 If you have opted to remain enrolled in T-SHIP as your domestic policy, UnitedHealthcare StudentResources and HealthiestYou have partnered together to provide access to doctors and mental healthcare from anywhere you are, even while traveling internationally.
 All services are free for students covered under the UHCSR insurance plan; services are available for all other students for a fee, as noted here.
 Students who are not enrolled in T-SHIP should research remote mental health resources available through their domestic provider.